Roboy/SDFusion/README.md

 1. Clone or download the SDFusion repository
   `git clone https://github.com/Roboy/SDFusion.git`
 2. Open `Scripts and Add-Ins` dialog in Fusion 360 by pressing `Shift+S`
-3. Click on the `Add-Ins` tab and press the greep plus icon on the top
+3. Click on the `Add-Ins` tab and press the green plus icon on the top
 4. Navigate to the SDFusion folder and select it.
 You should be able to run/debug the add-in from the `Scripts and Add-Ins` dialog now: